tomsauv/TREE2FASTA/README.md

 TREE2FASTA allows for the interactive, flexible and rapid sorting of FASTA sequences from clades of interest with minimal user efforts via tree edits in the popular tree-viewer FigTree.

-To run TREE2FASTA you need the FASTA file you use to build your exploratory tree, and the edited version of that tree saved from FigTree (with taxa edited for color and/or annotation).
+To run TREE2FASTA you need the FASTA file you used to build your exploratory tree, and the edited version of that tree saved from FigTree (with taxa edited for color and/or annotation).

 ![Screenshot](figs/img4git.png)